Sunday Sauce / Neapolitan Ragù

 Meanwhile, heat tomato sauce in a pan

-Add pasta to the water, and cook 1 minute less than instructed
+Add pasta to the water, and cook 1-2 minutes less than instructed

 Reserve 1/4 cup of pasta water and drain the pasta.

-Add pasta to the tomato sauce, increase heat to high, and add some reserved pasta water, stirring rapidly
+Add pasta to the tomato sauce, increase heat to high, and add some reserved pasta water, stirring rapidly to make a sauce

 Drop in a slice of butter or olive oil as you stir